grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.prometheus.md

 # otelcol.receiver.prometheus

-`otelcol.receiver.prometheus` receives Prometheus metrics, converts them to the OpenTelemetry metrics format and and forwards them to other `otelcol.*` components.
+`otelcol.receiver.prometheus` receives Prometheus metrics, converts them to the OpenTelemetry metrics format, and forwards them to other `otelcol.*` components.

 Multiple `otelcol.receiver.prometheus` components can be specified by giving them